Rachel91649/GA-Project2/readme.md

 *CSS*

 ###Features:
-*Full CRUD*
+*Full CRUD*,
-*Responsive Styling*
+*Responsive Styling*,
-*CSS Techniques*
+*CSS Techniques*,
 *API Utilization*

 ###Future Implementations:
-*Incorporation of cookies to remember users and render the user's show page upon returning to the applicaion.
-*Modify user Schema to push more than one saved restaurant to user.
+*Incorporation of cookies to remember users and render the user's show page upon returning to the applicaion*, *Modify user Schema to push more than one saved restaurant to us*er.